Tag Archives: Maya Rudolph

 Connected (2019), Sony Pictures Entertainment

-Centred around soon to be college student Katie Mitchell, Katie’s family decides to make a road trip out of driving her to university.
-Only those plans get interrupted by the aforementioned tech uprising, and soon it’s up to the Mitchells to save the world.
+Centred around soon-to-be college student Katie Mitchell, Katie’s family decides to make a road trip out of driving her to university.
+Only, those plans get interrupted by the aforementioned tech uprising.
+And soon, it’s up to the Mitchells to save the world.

 There seems to be a lot going on in this trailer but I do like the animation style which reminds me of some story book illustrations young me used to enjoy.